risd-web/webtype-spring2020/content/projects/project2.md

 > “But in any context, large or small, designing the medium is managing the potentials and relationships between objects, the activity or disposition immanent in their organization.”
 – Keller Eastering

-### Reading:
+### Reading
 - [Keller Easterling: Medium Design (Excerpt)](https://strelkamag.com/en/article/keller-easterling-medium-design)
 - [Typotheque: Typeface as Programme](https://www.typotheque.com/articles/typeface_as_programme)

+### Project 2

-Project 2: Create a variable font, considering the axes of variation as a medium.
+Create a variable font, considering the axes of variation as a medium.
 With this format, you are not only designing the visual instances of letterforms — you are designing the relationship with the typographer (or anyone who uses the font.)
 What power and possibilities are you granting with your variable font?
 If you can choose [any kind of axes](https://v-fonts.com/) for variation, what is the significance of that choice?

+### Project 3

-Project 3: Create a typographic website for your typeface, as a specimen that responds to specific conditions enabled by the web.
+Create a typographic website for your typeface, as a specimen that responds to specific conditions enabled by the web.
-Is it user input — what kind of input?
-Or an external text or data source?
-Consider a website that isn’t simply ”about” the typeface but one that showcases interesting uses of the font and its variations.

 ## Week 1